Centralia, Pennsylvania: Town and residents

-In February 2012, the Commonwealth Court ruled that a declaration of taking could not be re-opened or set aside on the basis that the purpose for the condemnation no longer exists; seven people, including the Borough Council president, had filed suit claiming the condemnation was no longer needed because the underground fire had moved and the air quality in the borough was the same as that in Lancaster.
+In February 2012, the Commonwealth Court ruled that a declaration of taking could not be re-opened or set aside on the basis that the purpose for the condemnation no longer exists; seven people, including the borough council president, had filed suit claiming the condemnation was no longer needed because the underground fire had moved and the air quality in the borough was the same as that in Lancaster.
 In October 2013, the remaining residents settled their lawsuit, receiving $218,000 in compensation for the value of their homes, along with $131,500 to settle additional claims, and the right to stay in their homes for the rest of their lives.

+Route 61

+Pennsylvania Route 61 was repaired several times until it was closed.
+Smoke and steam caused extensive cracking in the pavement, which led to frequent closure.
+The current route was formerly a detour around the damaged portion during the repairs and became a permanent route in 1993.
+The damaged portion of Route 61 was abandoned, and became known as Graffiti Highway.
+Access berms were placed at both ends of the former route, effectively blocking off the area permanently to vehicular traffic.
+Pedestrian traffic was still possible due to small openings about two feet wide at the northern and southern terminus of the abandoned stretch of road.

-In April 2020, amidst the early part of the COVID-19 pandemic, the property's current owners made the decision to cover over the graffiti highway section of old Route 61.
-Several mounds of dirt were laid over the area, thus ending a decades-long fascination with the desolate stretch of road.
+In April 2020, amidst the early part of the COVID-19 pandemic, the property's current owners made the decision to cover over the graffiti on the highway section of old Route 61.
+Several hundred mounds of dirt were laid over the area, thus ending a decades-long fascination with the desolate stretch of road.
+Google Maps overhead satellite-view imagery copyright-dated 2023 shows the former Graffiti Highway almost entirely buried under hundreds of access-denial berms.